pierre-rouleau/usrhome/bin/sub-ssh4/readme.rst

 ======================= ================================================
 Variable Name           Purpose
 ======================= ================================================
-USRHOME_SSH4__LOC_DIR   Reference directory on local computer.
+USRHOME_SSH4__LOC_DIR   Reference directory tree root on local computer.
 Defaults to '.'
-USRHOME_SSH4__REM_DIR   Equivalent directory on remote computer
+USRHOME_SSH4__REM_DIR   Equivalent directory tree root on remote computer.
 ======================= ================================================

+These extra environment variable are typically *not* set by the script;
+instead they are set by the user manually or in the shell environment to set the relationship between a directory tree in the local computer and the corresponding directory tree in the remote computer.

 The top-level script should be something like this: